Fixed-Radius Neighbour Search Using Thrust #

 }

-Important to note here that the return type of thrust::minmax_element
+Important to note here that the return type of thrust::minmax_element is a pair of device_ptr which must be

-is called three times - one for each
+dereferenced to be stored in the mingrid, maxgrid arrays. minmax_element is called three times - one for each

 coordinate.
 Finally, the minima and maxima of the grid are extended so that when adjacent cells of particles are

 searched later, they stay within the bounds.
-Admittedly, the choice of extending the grid by 2 cells in each direction

 Before continuing to the next step, we can calculate the number of cells in each direction: